thillRobot/seam_detection/README.md

-- [ ] test new LiDAR sensor from lightware, capture new 3D scans for comparison
+- [ ] test new LiDAR sensor from lightware, capture new 3D scans for comparison -> test in progress

-- [ ] update and document config file system to allow for iterative (cascaded) registration, this should be doable without major modifications to the source code
+- [x] update and document config file system to allow for iterative (cascaded) registration, this should be doable without major modifications to the source code
+    -> iteratiion is typically built into registration methods, also it does not seem to produce improved results when interation is performed manually

-- [ ] test iterative registration on current and previous experimental data sets
+- [x] test iterative registration on current and previous experimental data sets -> no significant results shown, you have learned this once again so maybe this time you will remember it

 - [ ] clean up README and test archived and older examples  - update old config files with new parameters lists, maybe we should wait until we finish changing lol